Nippon Ant Killer Gel Bait

 And guess what? the ants went for the much cheaper product!

 In fact, this particular ant colony could have gone for the other ant gel, for both gels, or for neither of them.
-This is why professional pest controllers usually use a combination of treatments such as ant gel baits, Liquid Residual Insecticides, and Ant Powder.
+This is why professional pest controllers usually use a combination of treatments such as ant gel baits, but also Liquid Residual Insecticides along ant trails and inside cracks and crevices.
+They even use some messy-looking but very long-residual Ant Powders.

 What we notice is that if your ant colony consume the bait, you are very unlikely to see this colony again, even for years after the treatment.
 So it is certainly worth a try.